Utopia Rock Pools (Waterfall Creek Pools): Everything You Need to Know

 Find the Utopia Rock Pools in Mt Walsh National Park, around 30 minutes from Biggenden in Queensland.
 It takes around 1 hour and 20 minutes from Hervey Bay.

 If using Google Maps, please know that it often can’t be trusted.
-It sometimes takes people to the wrong area so you can only trust it for part of the way.
+It sometimes takes people to the wrong area, so you can only trust it for part of the way.
 Don’t worry, it’s easy!

 The easiest way is to use Google Maps to find Innooroolabar Road.
-If coming from Hervey Bay, it’s left off the Maryborough Biggendon Rd/Boompa Rd and if coming from Biggendon, it’s a right turn.
+If coming from Hervey Bay, it’s left off the Maryborough Biggenden Rd/Boompa Rd and if coming from Biggenden, it’s a right turn.
 Once you’re on Innoorroolabar Road, you’ll take the next right onto the unsealed Utopia Road and follow it all the way to the end of the carpark.
 This carpark is called “Waterfalls Creek Carpark”.

 From the carpark, it’s a 1.5-kilometre hike (one way) into the falls.